 More equity increases the likelihood that the second mortgage lender will be able to recoup something from the foreclosure process.
 If your mortgage is underwater, the senior lender reaps all the benefits.
 Junior lien holders aren’t likely to get paid in first mortgage foreclosures on underwater homes.

 If you’re allowed to pull value from the house, sell it, or modify loan terms to prevent foreclosure, these actions will be recorded after the priority assumed by the second mortgage.
 This gives the second mortgage priority over your ability to take advantage of your interest in the property.
+This happens in a subordination agreement.

 To avoid giving priority to the second mortgage holder in an event to prevent foreclosure, the first mortgage holder will likely ask the second mortgage holder to subordinate its loan to the newer one.
 That way, the first lender skips ahead of the second and keeps its priority in line.
 In general, it’s hard for junior lien holders to gain priority over the first.